BenjaminDbb/adsinspire/README.md

-ainspire
+adsinspire
 ========

-`ainspire` is an [Alfred 2](http://www.alfredapp.com) workflow for searching papers on [INSPIRE](http://inspirehep.net/).
+`adsinspire` is an [Alfred 3](http://www.alfredapp.com) workflow for searching papers on [INSPIRE](http://inspirehep.net/) or [ADS](http://www.adsabs.harvard.edu/).
 It can do the following:

-  * Searching all of INSPIRE from within Alfred.
+  * Searching all of INSPIRE/ADS from within Alfred.
-  * Open the INSPIRE record page of a paper.
+  * Open the INSPIRE/ADS record page of a paper.
   * Search for more publications of a paper author.
   * Download and open the arXiv PDF of a paper.
   * Open the DOI referral of a paper.